Justin-Au/Tableau_farm_observer/README.md

 4. Every single observation in this dashboard represents each harvest.
 There are 50 trials for both basil and pea datasets.
 If you are instereted in a particular trial, just click on it then it will be highlighted on both graphs.

 ## Insight
 With trend line added, significant correlations in temperature and humidity with yield are discovered respectively.
 A lower temperature and a higher humidity will raise the yield.
-In fact, the data was generated randomly in the purpose of building a trial dashboard.
+**ALERT!!** The data was generated randomly in the purpose of building a trial dashboard.
 Futher application on real datasets shuld be carried out.

 ## Snapshot